Guides / Living & Lifestyle Guides / Holiday / St.Patrick’s Day

 Color Kitchen Food Colors from Nature

-I picked up a few packets to test out on my favorite sugar cookies.
+We tested a few packets to test out on these sugar cookies.

-First, the colors come packaged in individual packets, which means I don’t over-buy.
+First, the colors come packaged in individual packets, which means you won’t over-buy.
 Second, the colors mix easily and create beautiful colors.
-I don’t even mind that they’re more pastel than bright.
 Lastly, they’re budget-friendly.

 Here’s a 10-pack, Color Kitchen Food Colors from Nature, that makes a good starter pack.